lidofinance/lido-l2/README.md

 ### Deploying Optimism Bridge

-Fill the required variables in the `.env` file before the script execution.
+Run the deployment of the ERC20 token bridge for Ethereum/Optimism chain:

 ```bash
 npm run optimism:deploy-bridge